 My approach is simple: Utilize a common sense and practical approach to arrive at real solutions for Virginians.
-As your Delegate I will restore this common sense approach in Richmond.
+As your Supervisor I will restore this common sense approach in Stafford.
 My priorities are to focus on growing jobs and the economy, transportation improvements, and the quality of our children’s education to create a better quality of life for middle class Virginia families.

 I am a proud father of three children, all of whom received education through the Virginia public school system.
 Three of my five grandchildren are currently enrolled in Stafford elementary schools.
 Prior to running for public office my wife, Kay, and I were also founding members of the Colonial Forge High School Parent Teacher Student Association, and I was the school’s first PTSA president.
 During that time I grew to understand the complexities and financial commitment required to provide a quality education.

 As a member of the House of Delegates Education Committee, I have spend a great deal of time working on and advancing legislation to benefit our children and improve their learning environment.

 Safety first!
 Our schools must be safe and harassment free.
 We took steps to prevent harassment by passing anti-bullying legislation and implemented prevention education.
 Following the tragic death of 13 year old Gwyneth Griffin, at her middle school, from complications from a cardiac arrest, I worked with her family and received overwhelming bipartisan support to pass legislation that requires every teacher and high school student be trained in CPR.
 As a result, every year the Commonwealth will graduate 80 thousand CPR trained adults into our communities.

 I will continue to champion legislation that will provide a safe environment for our children to learn and grow into productive members of society.
 We need to expand the tools our schools have in order to prevent those tragedies that we see too often on the news.